UNIVERSITY OF HYDERABAD

-Hyderabad, located in the predominantly Hindu state of Andhra Pradesh, is a bustling city with a diverse population that combines Muslim and Hindu cultures.
+Hyderabad, located in the recently-named state of Telangana, is a bustling city with a diverse population that combines Muslim and Hindu cultures.
 It stands as a point of interaction between Northern and Southern India, between rural and urban India, and between the past and the present.
 Hyderabad is the fifth largest city in India and is at the heart of India’s development strategies.
 Good public transportation makes Hyderabad an excellent base from which to visit other areas of the country.

 Program of Study

 The University of Hyderabad, now over thirty years old, was the first federally funded university to be established in the southern part of India.
 The university has approximately 2,100 full-time students.
 The Study India Program aims to provide international students the opportunity to study various aspects of Indian society, history, and culture and to create an international environment on campus.
 Students have the opportunity to explore India's cultural and religious diversity while experiencing the impact of modernity upon tradition.
 This program is also ideal for a student who would like to do a service project, participate in volunteer work or undertake an internship.